Wave field synthesis: Research and market maturity

-Early development of WFS began 1988 at Delft University.
-Further work was carried out from January 2001 to June 2003 in the context of the CARROUSO project by the European Union which included ten institutes.
+Early development of WFS began in 1988 at Delft University.
+Further work was carried out from January 2001 to June 2003 in the context of the CARROUSO project by the European Union, which included ten institutes.
 The WFS sound system IOSONO was developed by the Fraunhofer Institute for digital media technology (IDMT) by the Technische Universität Ilmenau in 2004.

 The first live WFS transmission took place in July 2008, recreating an organ recital at Cologne Cathedral in lecture hall 104 of Technische Universität Berlin.
 The room contains the world's largest speaker system with 2700 loudspeakers on 832 independent channels.